gicappa/searchmetrics-interview/README.md

 #### Components

-Drilling down in more details we see the internal of the API subsystem (the frontend has not being implemented) composed by a scheduled fetcher of bitcoins rates, an RESTful API provider and a storage system for the historical data.
+Drilling down in more details we see the internal of the API subsystem (the frontend has not being implemented) composed by a scheduled fetcher of bitcoins rates, a RESTful API provider and a storage system for the historical data.

 ![C4 Components](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/c4-components.png?raw=true)

 ### Classes
-In the C4 models I usually avoid the class level of the diagram that is to volatile and doesn't give me aluable information to share with the stakeholders.
+In the C4 model, I usually avoid the class level of the diagram that is too volatile and doesn't give me valuable information to share with the stakeholders.

 ### Extreme Programming (XP) Techniques
 Extreme programming provides a set of techniques to implement software fulfilling the agile manifesto values and principles.